 This spacious campus consists of the Learning Building, Teaching Building, Administration Building, “The glass building” and Study Building.
 Approximately 800 students are studying here.
 There are a nice canteen and great recreational areas.

-In the turn of the year 2019/2020, the two campuses in Bergen will merge in a building that NLA University College bought in 2015.
+By 2024 the two campuses in Bergen will merge in a building that NLA University College bought in 2015.

 How to get there?